kyverno/kyverno/README.md

 ## Documentation

 Kyverno guides and reference documents are available at: <a href="https://kyverno.io/">kyverno.io</a>.

+Try the [quick start guide](https://kyverno.io/docs/introduction/#quick-start) to install Kyverno and create your first policy.

 ## Contributing